 Learning to breastfeed may be easy for some women, but for many it takes a while to get it right as you are both learning how to feed.
 Sore nipples, engorged or leaking breasts and mastitis can make things more difficult.
 And if you’re new to breastfeeding, you may worry about just how much your baby is actually drinking.
 Common challenges can include:

 It is very important to ensure that baby is latched on correctly to the breast, and for many mums this can be the first stumbling block in establishing breastfeeding.
 Getting the latch correct at each feed is vital.
 Always ask for help for the first few feeds to get you started.
-If you experience pain when feeding then take baby off the breast and try again.
+If you experience pain when feeding, then take baby off the breast and try again.
+Read our guide to breastfeeding for more tips on how to get your baby to latch on.

 Getting you and baby’s positioning correct when feeding is very important as you will spend several hours a day breastfeeding.
 You need to be well supported and comfortable so you can hold your baby close to your breast and relax without causing neck, shoulder or back strain.
 There are a variety of different positions to choose, so try out a few and decide which best suits you both.